 The result is that the wood is very rot-resistant, which includes both weathering and insects.

 The grains and texture are strong enough for the wood to hold up against such attacks for some time.
-Although it is recommended that you treat the wood.
+However, it is recommended that you treat the wood.

 This means that you can use minimal safety precautions when working with the wood, although eye and respiratory protection are always recommended.